SixSq/sixsq.github.io/_legal/sixsq-apps-license.md

 You are not permitted to:

  1. Edit, alter, modify, adapt, translate or otherwise change the whole or any part of the Software nor permit the whole or any part of the Software to be combined with or become incorporated in any other software, nor decompile, disassemble or reverse engineer the Software or attempt to do any such things.
- 2. Circumvent the Nuvla.io platform to reproduce, copy, distribute, resell or otherwise the Software for any reason.
+ 2. Circumvent the Nuvla platform to reproduce, copy, distribute, resell or otherwise the Software for any reason.
  3. Use the Software in any way which breaches any applicable local, national or international law.
  4. Use the Software for any purpose that the Vendor considers is a breach of this EULA agreement.